Victor Windeyer: Early life and career

 Windeyer was born in Sydney, into a legal family: his father, William Archibald Windeyer (1871–1943) was a Sydney solicitor, his uncle, Richard Windeyer, was a King's Counsel, his grandfather, William Charles Windeyer, was twice Attorney-General of New South Wales and Judge of the Supreme Court of New South Wales, and his great-grandfather, Sir Richard Windeyer, was a barrister and member of the first elected Parliament of New South Wales, sitting in the New South Wales Legislative Council.
 Windeyer studied at Sydney Grammar School and later at the University of Sydney, graduating with a Bachelor of Arts in 1922 (winning the university medal in history) and a Bachelor of Laws (LLB) in 1925.

 In 1925, Windeyer was admitted to the New South Wales Bar Association.
 From 1929 to 1940, he lectured at the University of Sydney, teaching equity and commercial law, and until 1936, legal history.
 His book Essays in Legal History published in 1938 was for many years a standard textbook on the subject.
 In 1939, Windeyer assisted Justice Victor Maxwell at the Australian Government Royal Commission into the extension of Sydney GPO.

 Windeyer married Margaret and they had four children Margaret, Bill, Jim and Frank.
-In 1938 he built a home called Peroomba in Warrawee which only passed out of family ownership in 2008.
+In 1938, he built a home called Peroomba in Warrawee which only passed out of family ownership in 2008.

 Military career

 Windeyer's military career began in 1918, although he did not see active service during the First World War.
 In 1922 he was commissioned as a lieutenant in the Militia and attached to the Sydney University Scouts, being promoted to the rank of captain two years later.
 In 1929 he was promoted to major and in 1937, upon being promoted to lieutenant colonel, he took command of the Sydney University Regiment.

 In 1940, following the outbreak of the Second World War, Windeyer volunteered for overseas service and joined the Second Australian Imperial Force (2nd AIF).
 Holding the rank of lieutenant colonel, he was tasked with raising and commanding the 2/48th Australian Infantry Battalion, part of the 9th Division.
-The 9th Division fought in the North African Campaign, including the Siege of Tobruk, the New Guinea Campaign and the Borneo Campaign.
-He was later promoted to brigadier, and commanded the 20th Infantry Brigade, during which time he was awarded the Distinguished Service Order "in recognition of gallant and distinguished services in the Middle East".
+The 9th Division fought in the North African campaign, including the Siege of Tobruk, the New Guinea campaign and the Borneo campaign.
+He was later promoted to brigadier in January 1942, and commanded the 20th Infantry Brigade, during which time he was awarded the Distinguished Service Order (DSO) "in recognition of gallant and distinguished services in the Middle East".

-Following the war, Windeyer was discharged from the 2nd AIF in early 1946, and returned to the Citizens Military Force, which was re-raised in 1948.
+Following the war, Windeyer relinquished command of the 20th Brigade, which he had commanded for the last four years, and was discharged from the 2nd AIF in early 1946, and returned to the Citizens Military Force, which was re-raised in 1948.
 In 1944 he had been created a Commander of the Order of the British Empire, From 1950 to 1952 he commanded the 2nd Division after being promoted to major general.
 He was appointed a Companion of the Order of the Bath in 1953 for his military services.